Bioto/glue-llm/README.md

 - Docstring is used by the LLM to understand tool purpose
 - Type hints help the LLM understand parameters
 - Return string values for best results
+- Tools can be synchronous or asynchronous (use `async def` for async tools)

 ### Multiple Tools Example